 Please include tables as part of the manuscript file.
 Tables must be editable and not embedded as an image.

 Authors working in LaTeX can download and use our template.
-(Please note that the documents and guidelines apply to all of the Company of Biologists journals, including DMM.)
-Please upload a single PDF at first submission and include any component files, such as .st (style file), .cls (class file) and .bib (bibliography file), at submission of the revised version.
-Please note that LaTeX files will be converted to Microsoft Word files during the production process, and that authors will be required to check the conversion of symbols and special characters carefully at the proofing stage.
+Please upload a single PDF at first submission and include any component files, such as .st (style file), .cls (class file) and .bib (bibliography file) at revision submission.
+Please note that LaTeX files will be converted to Microsoft Word files during the production process and that authors will be required to check the conversion of symbols and special characters carefully at the proofing stage.

 3.2.
 Article sections

-This section should include a title of 120 characters or less (including spaces) that clearly and concisely summarises your specific findings (colons and specialist abbreviations should not be used), the full names (including middle initials) and affiliations of all authors (including present addresses for authors who have moved), and the corresponding author’s email address and ORCID identifier.
+This section should include a title of 120 characters or less that clearly and concisely summarises your specific findings and avoids specialist abbreviations, a running title of 32 characters or less, the full names (including middle initials) and affiliations of all authors (including present addresses for authors who have moved), and the corresponding author’s email address.
 Please note any cases where authors contributed equally to the work.
 Please also include 3-6 key words for indexing purposes (select key words that will make your manuscript easily searchable).

 3.2.2.
 Summary statement

-Summary statements are featured alongside your article details in the Table of Contents, and are a great way to bring the reader to your paper.
-Please provide a brief Summary statement of up to 30 words.
-It should explain, without overstatement, why someone should read the article.
-Please do not simply repeat the title, and avoid unfamiliar terms and abbreviations, as the text should be comprehensible to a broad scientific audience.
+Provide a brief Summary Statement for use in emailed and online tables of content alerts.
+The text should be between 15 and 30 words, and should explain, without overstatement, why someone should read the article.
+Please do not simply repeat the title, and avoid unfamiliar terms and abbreviations, as the text should be comprehensible to non-experts.
 We reserve the right to edit the text.

-The abstract is used by abstracting services without modification and is often read more frequently than the full paper, and therefore needs to be comprehensible in its own right.
+Provide a brief abstract of no more than 180 words.
+This should succinctly and clearly introduce the topic of the paper, summarise the main findings and highlight the significance of the data and main conclusions.
+The abstract is used by abstracting services without modification and is often read more frequently than the full paper and therefore needs to be comprehensible in its own right.
 Do not include subheadings or references, and avoid any non-standard abbreviations.

 This section should succinctly provide the background information that is required to set the results into their proper biological context.
 It should not contain subheadings.